LokoMoloko98/Kartoza-Assessment-Infrastructure/README.md

 }
 ```

-### 4. Initialize the connection between the Terraform config and your AWS account by running this command.
+### 4. Initialize the backend for state management of your Terraform config and dounload the AWS provider plugin by running this command.
 ```
 terraform init
 ```